yh117/CPS_516_project_0/README.md

 ####  47   InterBase

 ##### pros:
  1. InterBase is a corss platform relational database management system with small footprint (small disk and memory usage), little administration requirements and multi-generational architecture (MVCC).
 InterBase is SQL-92 compliant and supports JDBC, ODBC and  ADO.NET interfaces.
-InterBase also supports built-in encryption, rollback (which is based on multi-generational architecture and is near-instantaneous), [93]
+InterBase also supports built-in encryption, rollback (which is based on multi-generational architecture and is near-instantaneous).
+[93]

 ##### cons:
  1. Due to multi-generational architecture, some operations are difficult to implement and relative slow compared to tranditional relational database.
 [93]